jamesmoon2/ai/prompt_outline.md

 ## User Prompt Layer

 The user prompt defines the specific task or question at hand.
-It focuses the AI's attention and ensures alignment with the user’s immediate goal.
+It focuses the AI's attention and ensures alignment with the user's immediate goal.

 - **Clear Task or Question**
   Be explicit about what you want the AI to do.
 Avoid vague prompts.

 - **Output Format**
-  Define the desired format: list, table, JSON, Markdown, etc.
+  Define the desired format: narrative, list, table, JSON, Markdown, etc.

 - **Background and Context**
   Provide enough information for the AI to understand your goals, even if it has no prior knowledge.